-- SBOT Graphics Dept. costs\$45 an hour - Typical newsletter takes 4-5 hours to complete - Do not edit in graphics process - Articles must be complete and proofed when provided to Sections Dept.
+- SBOT Graphics Dept. costs \$45 an hour - Typical newsletter takes 4-5 hours to complete - Do not edit in graphics process - Articles must be complete and proofed when provided to Sections Dept.

-Top row, from left to right: Adelfa Callejo - First female Hispanic practitioner in Dallas; Alberto Gonzales - First Hispanic US Attorney General (2005-2007); Gustavo C. Garcia - Together with Carlos Cadena, first Hispanic Attorney to argue before U.S. Supreme Court in the landmark case Hernández v.
-Texas (1959); Justice Eva Guzman - First Hispanic Woman on Texas Supreme Court (2009-present); Bottom row, from left to right: Justice Raval A. Gonzalez, Jr., - First Hispanic appointed or elected to statewide office in Texas, first Hispanic on Texas Supreme Court (1964-1998); SBOT President J. Chrys Doughtery with founding members/leaders of the Concerns of the Spanish Speaking Community Section: James W. Ray, Jr., J. Manuel Banales, Hon.
-Reynaldo G. Garza and Frank Herrera (1980); Linda Reyna Yañez - Appointed by Gov. Ann Richards in 1993, the first Hispanic woman to serve on an appeals court in the history of the State of Texas and the first woman to serve on the 13th Court of Appeals; Carlos Cadena - Together with Gustavo C. Garcia, the first Hispanic attorney to argue before U.S. Supreme Court in the landmark case Hernández v.
-Texas (1959).
+Top row, from left to right: Adelfa Callejo - First female Hispanic practitioner in Dallas; Alberto Gonzales - First Hispanic US Attorney General (2005-2007); Gustavo C. Garcia - Together with Carlos Cadena, first Hispanic Attorney to argue before U.S. Supreme Court in the landmark case Hernández u.
+Texas (1954); Richard Peña - First Hispanic to serve as State Bar President of Texas (1998-1999): Justice Eva Guzman - First Hispanic Woman on Texas Supreme Court (2009-present): Bottom row, from left to right: Justice Raul A. Gonzalez, Jr. - First Hispanic appointed or elected to statewide office in Texas; first Hispanic on Texas Supreme Court (1984-1998); SBOT President J. Chrys Doughtery with founding members/leaders of the Concerns of the Spanish Speaking Community Section: James W. Ray, Jr., J. Manuel Banales, Hon.
+Reynaldo G. Garza and Frank Herrera (1980); Linda Reyna Yañez - Appointed by Gov. Ann Richards in 1993, the first Hispanic woman to serve on an appeals court in the history of the State of Texas and the first woman to serve on the 13th Court of Appeals; Carles Cadena - Together with Gustavo C. Garcia, the first Hispanic attorney to argue before U.S. Supreme Court in the landmark case Hernández v.
+Texas (1954).